Blockdaemon/oapp-utils-bd/README.md

 3. Copy the environment variables with `cp .env.example .env`.

-4. Populate the variables, including your Blockdaemon API Key (BLOCKDAEMON_API_KEY), the private key that you will be using to sign transactions (PRIVATE_KEY), the address of your LayerZero v2 application (OAPP_ADDRESS) and the network you are operating on (NETWORK).
+4. Populate the variables, including your Blockdaemon API Key (BLOCKDAEMON_API_KEY), the private key that you will be using to sign transactions in the form of a mnemonic (MNEMONIC), the address of your LayerZero v2 application (OAPP_ADDRESS), the network you are operating on (SOURCE_NETWORK), and the destination/target network (TARGET_NETWORK).
 Make sure to choose a supported network, according to the above table.

-5. Set the target chain endpoint ID (TARGET_CHAIN_ENDPOINT_ID).
-Check the endpoints here: https://docs.layerzero.network/contracts/endpoint-addresses.
-For example,the endpoint ID for Goerli is `40121`and for Mumbai is `40109`.
-6. Set the message library address (MESSAGE_LIB_ADDRESS).
-Libraries here: https://docs.layerzero.network/contracts/messagelib-addresses.
-For example, for Goerli, the version 2 (uln302) message library is `0xb3f5e2ae7a0a7c4abc809730d8e5699020f466ef`.
+5. If you need, set the message library address (MESSAGE_LIB_ADDRESS).
+We are using the default library.
+Libraries can be consulted here: https://docs.layerzero.network/contracts/messagelib-addresses.

-7. Run the main script with `ts-node src/main/main.ts`.
+6. Run the main script with `npx ts-node src/main/main.ts`.
+The script waits two minutes before confirming a change in the oracle, to accommodate for finalization times.

 ## FAQ

 #### Which chains does this tool support?

-A: This tool supports Blockdaemon-powered oracles, deployed at Fuji, Goerli, and Mumbai.
+A: This tool supports mainnet AB-BD-powered DNVs, except for Arbitrum and BSC.